 One of the mysteries of the English language finally explained.

-A person who knowingly aids someone who has committed an arrestable offence.
+A person who knowingly aids someone who has committed a crime.

 - ‘That is why under our [that is, US] Federal Law all distinctions between accomplices, between accessories before the fact and accessories after the fact, have been completely eliminated.’